mansim07/datamesh-on-gcp/README.md

 delete the projects

-Later:
+## Post Work

+ - Create HMS and attach it to the lake.
+Follow the instructions here
- - Create multiple personas/roles in CLoud Indentity  and manage persona based security
+ - Create multiple personas/roles in CLoud Indentity and plat around with the security policies
+ - Become more creative and share ideas
+ - Don't forget Post-survey and product feedback